matthewhirschey/holiday-circuit-playground/projects/day-24-santa-tracker/README.md

 ## 📋 Parts Needed
 - Circuit Playground Express
-- Real-Time Clock (RTC) Module
+- Adafruit DS3231 Precision RTC Breakout (PID: 3013)
-- NeoPixel Jewel
+- NeoPixel Jewel - 7 x 5050 RGB LED with Integrated Drivers
-- Alligator Clips
+- 4-5 Alligator Clips
-- USB Cable
+- USB Cable for programming and power

 ## 👩‍💻 Instructions for Grace (Age 9)

 ### Basic Setup
-1. Connect the Real-Time Clock Module:
+1. Connect the DS3231 RTC Module:
+   - Connect VCC on RTC to 3.3V on Circuit Playground Express
+   - Connect GND on RTC to GND on Circuit Playground Express
+   - Connect SDA on RTC to SDA (A4) on Circuit Playground Express
-   - Attach the RTC module to the Circuit Playground Express using alligator clips
+   - Connect SCL on RTC to SCL (A5) on Circuit Playground Express
-   - Make sure all connections are secure

 2. Add the NeoPixel Jewel:
+   - Connect GND on NeoPixel to GND on Circuit Playground Express
+   - Connect PWR on NeoPixel to VOUT on Circuit Playground Express
-   - Connect the NeoPixel Jewel to your Circuit Playground Express
+   - Connect IN on NeoPixel to A1 on Circuit Playground Express
-   - Double-check all connections

 ### Programming
 1. Upload the starter code (see `code/basic_tracker.py`)